 Some people eat to live and others live to eat, right?
 Serious culinarians even plan their entire vacation solely around food, like those heading to the Debruce Lodge in the Catskills!
-Tucked in between Willowemoc Creek and forest, this weekend retreat is where Executive Chef Aksel Theilkuhl offers a culinary journey that’s becoming less under-the-radar by the day.
+Tucked in between Willowemoc Creek and forest, this weekend retreat offers a culinary journey that’s becoming less under-the-radar by the day.
 You’re eased in with a casual dinner on Friday, but the main event is a nine-course tasting menu on Saturday.
 All dishes highlight ingredients foraged on the surrounding grounds and gathered from neighboring farms.
 Don’t take our word for it: Condé Nast Traveler recognized it as one of the world’s best hotels, and Esquire named it one of the best restaurants in America in 2018.
 If you don’t want to spend the night, outside guests are welcome with a reservation 24 hours in advance.

 Credit: Carol Clement/Heather Ridge Farm